PudgyDragon/MISP/AWS.md

 tmux new -s pudgy
 ```

 Once you are connected to the AWS instance through putty (and have a tmux session going if you're into that), copy and paste the installation script (found at the link above) into a new script file you'll need to create.
-The past command for debiant is `shift + insert`:
+The past command for debian is `shift + insert`:
 ```
 vim misp_install.sh
 ```